Working with Vector Stores

 • Only Private key authentication is supported for Google Cloud Storage connections used for Knowledge bank usage.

 • Smart update methods (Smart sync and Upsert) are not supported on the following vector store types: Azure AI Search, Pinecone, AWS OpenSearch serverless.
-Additionally, they are not supported for Vertex AI when using a Python 3.8 code environment for RAG purposes.

 • Note that, after running the embedding recipe, remote vector stores might take some time to update their indexing data in their respective user interfaces.